krisnafirdaus/whole-manage/README.md

 A modern web application for managing invoices with features like filtering, status tracking, and CRUD operations.

+## Live Demo

+Explore the live demo: [https://whole-manage.vercel.app/](https://whole-manage.vercel.app/)

+Try out the invoice management system directly in your browser.
+Experience all features including creating, updating, and filtering invoices in real-time.

 ## Features

 - Create, view, update, and delete invoices